-These groups are an ideal opportunity for pupils to become involved in their school.
-The
+These groups are an ideal opportunity for pupils to become involved in their school and lead it forward, through the learners' initiatives.

-Ambassadors and Pupil Voice Committee will communicate with other pupils, staff and parents, allowing them to develop skills in confidence, communication and negotiation.
+The Ambassadors will communicate with other pupils, staff and parents, allowing them to develop skills in confidence, communication and negotiation.